 - Workforce Development

-The Office of Global Affairs’ Office of Pandemics and Emerging Threats (PET) plays a central role in multilateral GHSA governance and in the external evaluation process for the IHR.
+The Office of Global Affairs’ Office of Pandemics and Emerging Threats (PET) plays a central role in multilateral GHSA governance and through GHSA, the United States encourages global partners to invest in basic health care systems and to strengthen health security across the intersection of human and animal health.
 We represent the United States on global health security policy issues at the World Health Organization, and coordinate across the U.S. Government to develop policy positions that accelerate progress toward a safe, secure world.